dinkopehar/mock_data/README.md

   // of next two groups and end group of 55. mockIPv4('192.*.*.55');

-  // Mock first names with given gender:
+  // Mock first name from passed gender:

   // Generate male or female first name. mockName();